ronnieholm/Bugfree.Spo.Analytics/README.md

 enter *BugfreeSpoAnalytics* as name and set value equal to the connection string for the SQL Azure database created earlier.

+8. Inside the Azure portal, enable CORS by going to CORS and adding * (star) as allowed origins.

 ### Management tool for visitor registration and unregistration

 Open a command prompt and change directory to